MrEliasen/Supremacy-Framework/README.md

 Copyright (c) 2015 Mark Eliasen - 3rd party material are copyrighted by their respective owners.

 ## 3rd Party Credits
+A big thanks to the following people for their scripts, icons, sounds and extensions which are required to make the SPMC framework tick.
+A special thanks to Kilzone_Kid and Tonic for inspiration and code/resources which I have learn a lot from by reading.

 ####Code
  * [Killzone_Kid](http://killzonekid.com/arma-scripting-tutorials-epic-armour-drop/) for the Original Airdrop script.
  * [Shuko](http://forums.bistudio.com/showthread.php?t=89376) for SHK_pos.
- * [Bryan "Tonic" Boardwine](http://www.tonic.pw/) for code snippets and MRES functions.
+ * [Bryan "Tonic" Boardwine](http://www.tonic.pw/) for the MRES functions and async extDB2 script.
  * Karel Moricky for the "numberToText" function.

 ###Extensions